Appropriate Use of Information Resources

-In this policy, NetID also refers more generically to any other official identifier issued by Texas State.
-Likewise, the term “password” also refers to a PIN (personal identification number) or any secret access code used to verify a person as the owner of its corresponding identifier.
+In this policy, NetID also refers more generally to any other official identifier issued by Texas State.
+Likewise, the term “password” also refers to a PIN (personal identification number), secret access code, or other authentication control used to verify a person as the owner of its corresponding identifier.

 User – an individual or automated application or process with authorization to access an information resource by its owner, in accordance with the owner’s procedures and rules.